Assistance programs New Hanover County North Carolina and Wilmington.

 - Good Sheppard Ministries, 811 Martin Street, 910-763-4424, 7-8 am & 11am-12 pm.

 There are many other programs that can offer free groceries and meals, including some that coordinate home delivery for senior citizens.
-Find more New Hanover County food banks, including locations in Wilmington.
+They range from pantries to free hot meals from soup kitchens.
+Find more New Hanover County free food banks, including locations in Wilmington.

 Education, job finding and employment services

 There are several listed below.
 But New Hanover County also has many retirees moving into the region, and older adults often want less stressful work to make a few dollars or work part time.
 There are at home jobs for them, freelance positions as well as other opportunities.
 Find less less stressful jobs for senior citizens.

 - Cape Fear Community College, 411 N Front St, 910-362-7000